 Here, at the geological outcrop at Mount Weilberg, we get an idea of how the Siebengebirge came into being.
+The Siebengebirge is of volcanic origin.
 About 30 million years ago, in the Oligocene and into the Miocene, all hell had broken loose.

 Volcanic activity in our region